AI4VBH/AIDE-front-end/documentation/accessibility-statement.md

 ## Preparation of this accessibility statement

 This statement was prepared on 30-Nov-2022.
 It was last reviewed on 11-Jan-2023.
 This website was last tested on 04-Jan-2023.
 The test was carried out by the AI Centre for Value Based Healthcare.
-We tested all pages.

-We also carried out automated and technical testing to check the website’s code and content against the WCAG criteria.
+We carried out automated and technical testing on all pages to check the website’s code and content against the WCAG criteria.

-We carried out usability testing to make sure the website can be navigated using a keyboard and the following assistive technologies: Voiceover, NVDA and Zoomtext.